Shaving brush: Sources of brush hair

 North American badger hair is not appropriate for shaving brushes.
 Commercial badger hair comes from mainland China, which supplies knots of hair in various grades to brush makers in both China and Europe.
 In rural areas, badgers multiply to the point of becoming a crop nuisance, and village cooperatives are licensed by the national government to hunt badgers and sell the hair to processors.
 Procter & Gamble stopped using badger hair in its Art of Shaving products following a PETA investigation of several badger-hair farms and brush-making factories in Shijiazhuang, China, and a video that showed a worker beating a badger with a chair leg before slaughtering it for its fur.

-Boar bristles are available cheaply from many sources.
+Boar bristles are available cheaply from a number of sources.
 Brushes made in China or India with boar bristle are supplied wholesale, while even the cheapest wholesale Badger brush costs at least $10; even the cost difference between badger brushes with resin handles vs. expensive horn handles shows that, except with exotic materials such as sterling silver, special woods, ivory, bone or custom materials, badger hair is the costliest element of a brush.
 It is common for boar-hair brushes to have part of the bristles dyed to resemble badger hair.

 Brushes with nylon-only bristles are available.

 Horse hair brushes are coming back, after a hiatus of nearly 100 years following an anthrax scare around World War I. Material for horse hair shaving brushes is cut from the horse's mane or tail, and the animal is not harmed.